MCLiii/eSkateboard/README.md

 # eSkateboard
-This is the repo for my electric skateboard build, code is designed for controlling skateboard using Nintendo joycon
+This is the repo for my electric skateboard build, code is written for controlling skateboard using Nintendo joycon